-2.1 To seek full Council for the approval of the North Wales Market Stability Report by the Cabinet and Council.
-The draft report was submitted to the Care Scrutiny Committee on 7 July 2022 and was approved for submission to the Cabinet and Council.
+2.1 To seek Full Council approval of the North Wales Market Stability Report.
+The draft report was submitted to the Care Scrutiny Committee on 7 July 2022 and was approved for submission to the Full Council by the Cabinet on 27 September 2022.